-The City of Waterloo’s population in 2019 was 146,000.
-The Region of Waterloo, made up of the cities of Waterloo, Kitchener, Cambridge, and four surrounding townships, is the 10th largest community in Canada with a population of 618,000.
-The region is targeting to reach 742,000 by 2031.
+The City of Waterloo’s population in 2020 was about 150,000.
+The Region of Waterloo — made up of the cities of Waterloo, Kitchener, Cambridge, and four surrounding townships — is the 10th largest community in Canada with a population of 620,000.
+The region is targeting to reach a population of 740,000 by 2031.

 According to the Kitchener-Waterloo Association of Realtors, in January 2020 the following were the average prices for housing in the area:

 - Detached homes — $671,000 Cdn

 - Townhomes — $440,000 Cdn